Ash Wednesday Storm of 1962: Mid-Atlantic states and New England

+Europe

+Although much diminished after crossing the Atlantic, the Ash Wednesday Storm system was still able to cause significant damage on its landfall in south-west England.
+On 13th March the seafront at Penzance, Cornwall was destroyed by waves generated by the storm, with extensive damage in other settlements nearby.

 Aftermath

 After the storm, stranded residents in the Outer Banks had food and emergency supplies delivered by ferry.
 The governor of Virginia declared a state of emergency for the Hampton Roads area and the Eastern Shore.
 President John F. Kennedy declared a disaster area for the affected areas in New Jersey.
 Following the storm, the police and National Guard patrolled the damaged barrier islands to keep order.
 Shore towns cleared sand and restored road access ahead of the summer tourist season.
 The Army Corps of Engineers made emergency beach replenishments to shore towns to protect from further storms.

-Some 5,000 private lots comprising what is now National Park Service land on Assateauge Island had been zoned and sold for resort development.
+Some 5,000 private lots comprising what is now National Park Service land on Assateague Island had been zoned and sold for resort development.
 The Ash Wednesday Storm halted the plans for development, as it destroyed the few existing structures on the island and ripped roads apart.
 Instead, in 1965, Assateague Island National Seashore was designated by the National Park Service.